Russification of Ukraine: Nikita Khrushchev

 During the Twenty-Second Party Congress convened in October 1961, Khrushchev announced an ambitious program for the transformation of Soviet society and promised "that the present generation of Soviet people will live under communism!".
 Khrushchev promised the Soviet Union and the world that communism would be achieved within 20 years.
 According to Marxist dogma, national differences would disappear under communism.
 According to party officials, since communism would soon be achieved, there was no reason to maintain distinctions but rather their merger should be accelerated.

-Khrushchev declared from the podium of the party congress: "A new historical community of peoples of various nationalities with common characteristics-the Soviet people-has taken shape in the USSR".
+Khrushchev declared from the podium of the party congress: "A new historical community of peoples of various nationalities with common characteristics-the Soviet people - has taken shape in the USSR".
 Bukharin's concept of the "Soviet people" was expected to supersede nations in a few decades and reduce them to mere nationalities.

 The party believed that the new Soviet people must be built on the foundations of the Russian language and culture.
 The party's program reflected its goals by pointing not to the future but the reality, Khrushchev remarked, "the Russian language has in fact become the common language of international exchange and cooperation among all peoples of the USSR".

-After 1957, when Khrushchev had consolidated power, no longer having to allow the republics more freedom to craft their own cultural policies and providing greater economic freedom to bolster his position, Khrushchev brought purges of republican elites in Ukraine and introduced new initiatives aimed at the cultural Russification of Ukraine.
+After 1957, when Khrushchev had consolidated power, no longer having to allow the republics more freedom to craft their own cultural policies and providing greater economic freedom to bolster his position, he brought in purges of republican elites in Ukraine and introduced new initiatives aimed at the cultural Russification of the republic.

 In 1958, the Union parliament passed a law removing the provision stating children of non-Russian families were to be educated in their native language and allowing parents to choose the language of instruction.
 With most universities teaching in Russian and highly paid jobs and official positions only open to Russian speakers, the law made the Russification of the Soviet educational system and Ukrainian students inevitable.
 During a visit to the Belarusian State University, Khrushchev declared, "the sooner we all speak Russian, the more quickly we shall build communism".

-Khrushchev's instructions were heeded, in 1958 60% of books published in Ukraine were Ukrainian, in 1959, only 53%, by 1960, only 49% and by 1965, only 41%.
+Khrushchev's instructions were heeded: in 1958 60% of books published in Ukraine were in Ukrainian, in 1959, only 53%, by 1960, only 49% and by 1965, only 41%.
 The decline in Ukrainian-language publications occurred simultaneously with a dramatic increase in the amount of Russian publications.

 The increased number of Russian-language publications and the decreased number of Ukrainian-language publications reflected the Russification of the educational system in Ukraine.
 In Ukraine, between 1951 and 1956 the percentage of students learning only in Russian language increased from 18% to 31%.
 During the same period, the percentage of Ukrainian students in Ukrainian-language schools fell from 81% to 65%.
 In 1959, only 23% of students in Kyiv were being taught in Ukrainian, while 73% were being taught in Russian.
 As Russification of the educational system accelerated, more and more students in Russian-language schools refused to take Ukrainian even as a subject.